pculture/miro-user-manual/en/playing.rst

 Playing items
 =============

-Once you've downloaded items from a feed, you can play them in the Miro interface.
+Once you've downloaded items from a podcast, you can play them in the Miro interface.

 1. Select the item you want to play.